11 Surprising Health Benefits of Mushrooms

 Similarly, scientific evidence indicates that the amazing mushroom cordyceps – known scientifically as Cordyceps sinensis – also has potent antioxidant activity, which is believed to be partly responsible for its purported anti-aging, anti-cancer, anti-inflammatory, and immunomodulatory effects.

 Health Benefit of Mushrooms #5: Managing Blood Sugar Levels

 Cordyceps grows in the Himalayas and on the Tibetan plateau and has a very interesting, if slightly bizarre life cycle.
-Its spores land on the caterpillars of a particular moth species and enters its body.
+Its spores land on the caterpillars of a particular moth species and enter its body.
 The caterpillar then buries itself into the soil before it dies.
 In summer, the fungus emerges like a plant from the caterpillar’s head, looking like a thin, orange finger.